 A Pollinator Pathway

 A Pathway is the goal.
-It provides habitat connection by connecting two fragmented green spaces.
-Examples of Pollinator Pathways are connecting one city park to another city park or large scale development, or a regional network connecting significant parkland.
+It provides connection by connecting two fragmented green spaces.
+Examples of Pollinator Pathways are connecting one park to another park, or a regional network connecting significant parkland.

 A Pollinator Pocket

-A Pollinator Pocket offers habitat to pollinating insects without being connected to another green space—such as a yard, a planting strip, a series of yards on a block, or a city park.
+A Pollinator Pocket is not a pathway, but it can serve as an anchor point for one.
+It supports pollinating insects without being connected to another green space—such as a yard, a planting strip, a series of yards on a block, or a city park.

 Requirements for a Pollinator Pathway